Varunkumar0812/Theatron-Club-SAAS-Task/README.md

 ## Overview

 Theatron Club is a single-page website developed as a task assigned by the SAAS TechOps team to test our developed skills.
-The project was completed within 2 days in collaboration with Aravindkumar.
+The project was completed within 2 days in collaboration with [@Aravindkumar](https://www.github.com/AravindKumar40m).
 The website features a clean and modern design, utilizing Tailwind CSS for styling and various components to enhance functionality.

 ## Features